Discover our equestrian buckles department

 To be reproduced in duplicate.

-The chainstay will be 6 mm wide and 2.4 cm long.
+The loop will be 6 mm wide and 2.4 cm long.
 (Oblong-shaped hole where the pin of your buckle is inserted).
-These measurements may differ depending on your buckle.
+These measurements may vary depending on your buckle maker.

 - Trim both ends